Here is what horror film you should watch this Halloween, based on your King’s degree

 It’s Frankenstein’s monster, not just Frankenstein!

 Medical students are probably too busy to read this, but we thought we would include you guys anyway.
-Maybe when you graduate you can read this list?
+Maybe when you graduate you can spare some time for it?

 For you busy bees, we’ve given you Mary Shelley’s Frankenstein starring Kenneth Branagh, which has been praised as the most accurate depiction of Shelley’s Frankenstein: The Modern Prometheus, written in 1818.
 She wrote this novel when she was 18, so she was almost as busy as you guys are.

-The film follows Victor Frankenstein, the most famous medical student, when he makes the creature in his pursuit of playing God.
+The film follows Victor Frankenstein, the most famous medical student, as he makes the creature in his pursuit of playing God.
 Although we all know this quest goes desperately wrong.

-We’ve given you this film because we think you could end up doing the same, so please watch this film and refrain from doing any wacky experiments!
+We’ve given you this film because we think you could end up doing the same, so please watch it and refrain from doing any wacky experiments.

 History – The VVitch (2015)